black77dragon/DragonShield/README.md

 ```

 ### Importing ZKB Statements
-Drag and drop a `Depotauszug ...
-ZKB.csv` file onto the Data Import screen or run the CLI:
+Use the Data Import/Export screen to drag and drop a `Depotauszug ...
+ZKB.csv` file or click **Select File**, or run the CLI:

 ```bash
 python3 python_scripts/import_tool.py